adhiiisetiawan/pest-recognition-app/README.md

 ```bash
 streamlit run app.py
 ```
-Wait until the browser open and showed the web app.
-Or if the web don't show, you can click the link that appear in your terminal to open the web app.
+Please wait until the browser open and showed the web app, or if the web don't show, you can click the link that appear in your terminal to open the web app.
 You can try to do inference using image from `image` directory.